farfanoide/inflector.vim/README.md

 [![Build Status](https://travis-ci.org/farfanoide/inflector.vim.svg?branch=master)](https://travis-ci.org/farfanoide/inflector.vim)

-This might at some point become a plugin, right now it's just a little project to learn vimscript.
+This might at some point become a real plugin, right now it's just a little project to learn vimscript.

 The idea is to have a set of functions that present similar functionality as [ActiveSupport::Inflector][inflector] and make it easier to go from something